If you’re not hitting the golf ball very far and wondering what is causing your lack of distance, then you’re in the right place.

 But with tee shots, the goal is to hit the golf ball as far as you can down the fairway.

 Driver’s should ideally have lower spin rates to allow the ball to roll more, adding to your total distance you hit your tee shot.

-This final golf swing tip to hit further is quite simple.
 The straighter your golf ball flies, the further it can go.

 Same can be said for those who hit a duck hook that curves hard into the rough.

 Once you’re able to straighten out your swing, you should notice an increase in club distances as a result.